Access the header Access main content Access footer

 You have legal rights in relation to the data we hold about you.

-You can exercise your rights, make requests and raise questions by contacting us on GDPR@ondra.com.
+You can exercise your rights, make requests and raise questions by contacting us at GDPR@ondra.com.

 You have the right to obtain information about how we process your personal data and access the personal data which we hold about you.